 Get your camera ready: Perdido Key Beach is known for its natural beauty.
 Sand dunes and rare salt marshes lead the way.
 The Discovery Nature Trail boardwalk takes you on a walking tour through these pristine areas.

 For recreational activities, head down to Johnson Beach.
-Lifeguards are always around and surfing blooms on the beach in winter.
+Lifeguards are always around, and surfing blooms on the beach in winter.
 You might even spot the Blue Angels flying overhead.

-Perdido Key State Park is home to an array of wildlife, attracting locals and visitors alike.
+One of the most beautiful state parks in Florida, Perdido Key State Park is home to an array of wildlife, attracting locals and visitors alike.
 Embark on alluring nature walks to see shorebirds and migratory birds, or go shelling and see how many sand dollars you can find.

 Gulf Islands National Seashore